SamBroomy/SamBroomy/README.md

 ## Interests

+- Learning how to do things I dont currently know how to do.
 - Rust, async internals, atomics, locks, lower-level primitives
 - Compilers & systems programming
 - Building things from scratch
 - Swimming, running, netball, gaming
-- Learning deeply and broadly

 ## Looking for

-Ideally: a role where I write fast systems in Rust.
+Ideally, a role where I build fast systems in Rust.

----

-Always trying to learn something new.